-Defined as the process of raising money in exchange for ownership shares in a business, equity financing is an increasingly popular funding option.
+Equity financing is the process of raising money in exchange for ownership shares in a business.

-The size and scale of equity investments vary and are dependent on the business’ industry and startup stage.
-Early-stage businesses might raise a few thousand dollars from family and friends, while more-established businesses could solicit multimillion-dollar investments from venture capital firms.
+The size and scale of equity investments vary and are usually dependent on the industry your business is part of and its startup stage.
+Early-stage businesses might raise some money from family and friends, while established businesses could solicit multi million-dollar investments from venture capital firms.

-Equity financing has some distinct advantages compared to typical small business loans.
-Generally, investments don’t have to be repaid with monthly payments, which makes it a safer funding option than loans and frees up much-needed cash flow for young businesses.
-Additionally, investors with prior industry experience can serve as advisors that provide invaluable guidance.
+Equity financing has some components that may be advantageous compared to other financing options for some businesses.
+Generally, investments don’t have to be repaid with monthly payments, which can free up much-needed cash flow for young businesses.
+Additionally, investors with prior industry experience can serve as advisors and may contribute invaluable guidance.

-On the other hand, finding and pitching investors requires a large investment of time, effort and patience, as you might get rejected several times before the right investor comes along.
-On top of that, you also run the risk of losing control of your own business if you relinquish too much ownership.
-To maintain control of your company, be sure to retain at least 51% ownership.
+On the other hand, finding and pitching investors can take a large investment of time, effort, and patience, as you might need to make several presentations before an investor match is found.
+In addition, you also need to determine how much of your business you want to offer to equity partners.
+To maintain control of your company, a good rule of thumb is ensuring you retain at least 51% ownership.

 Who Are Equity Investors?

-Here’s a quick primer on the different types of investors and when they’ll apply to your business:
+Here’s a quick primer on some of the different types of investors:

-- Friends and family: They’ll often be the first people you turn to early in your business.
-The investment size is usually minimal, but this capital is essential to getting your business up and running.
+- Friends and family: Often the first people small business entrepreneurs turn to, friends and family make investments that are usually minimal, but may be essential to getting your business up and running

-- Angel investors: These are high-net-worth individuals that have experience in your industry.
-They’ll invest early in your business and can offer valuable advice and guidance.
+- Angel investors: These are high-net-worth individuals who usually have experience in your industry.
+They’ll invest early in your business and may offer valuable advice and guidance.

 - Venture capital: Venture capital is typically a separate fund that invests in businesses with high potential returns.
-They can invest a substantial amount of money but will demand a large ownership stake.
+They can invest a substantial amount of money but will usually require a large ownership stake in exchange.